 The purpose of the weekly Editorial Meeting, run by the Editorial Director, is to create and clarify the best possible story assignments—assignments that become stories that readers will choose to read.
 We do this by researching and crafting story ideas and pitching them to our colleagues; the Editorial Director has the final decision.
 We discuss fresh angles, newsworthiness, relevance to strategic priorities and storytelling options.

-In addition to the Editorial Director, many other members of the Communications staff actively participate in the Editorial Meeting: the Assistant Editor, Assistant Photographer, Associate Directors of Communications and Marketing, Chief Communications Officer, Directors of Athletic Communications, Director of Digital Communications, Director of Media Communications, Director of Social and New Media, News Writer, Photographer/Photography Services Manager, Senior Writer and Video Producer/Production Manager.
+Many members of the Communications staff actively participate in the Editorial Meeting: the Assistant Editor, Assistant Photographer, Associate Director of Special Projects, Chief Communications Officer, Director of Digital Communications, Director of Media Communications, Director of Social and New Media, Senior Editor, Senior Photographer and Senior Videographer.

 Reporting and Writing

-Interviewing: In-person interviews are ideal and the strong preference.
-Telephone interviews are often appropriate.
+Interviewing: In-person interviews are ideal.
+Telephone interviews may be appropriate.
 In both cases, accurate note-taking and/or recording is paramount.
 Interviews by email can, in some cases, work for shorter articles (and for follow-up questions), as long as the writer is able to convey the human or personal qualities that are more easily derived from a verbal exchange.

 Fact-Checking: Writers must verify all facts in a story and are the primary fact-checkers.
-Any fact-checking questions or issues should be brought to the Editorial Director prior to publication.
-The best practice is to check individual facts or passages with sources, rather than sending the entire story, which would invite requests to change more than just facts.
+The best practice is to check individual facts or passages with sources, rather than sending the entire story.

 Voice: The following words characterize our ideal editorial voice: lively, engaging, creative, accessible, immediate, honest, candid, transparent, intelligent, informative, insightful, thought-provoking, friendly and vibrant.